5tarlight/online-latex-editor/README.md

 ## Getting Started

-To use the application, simply visit the website, input your LaTeX code, and export the equation once you're satisfied with the rendering.
+To use the application, simply visit the website, write your LaTeX code, and export the equation once you're satisfied with the rendering.

-## Spces
+## Specs

 - Vite
 - React